 Many British people insist on preparing their tea — because they can be very particular about the methodology — and are less likely to order it at a café.

 So what’s the most popular type of coffee in the UK?
 Instant coffee.
 80% of British households regularly buy instant coffee — and that rate is even higher among citizens over the age of 65.
 In younger generations, single-serve coffee pods and ground coffee are gaining ground — but still not at the levels seen in America.

 Why do the British prefer instant coffee?
-With all that energy going into brewing tea, maybe there just isn’t time, budget, or kitchen space for more elaborate coffee equipment.
+With all that energy going into brewing tea, maybe there just is not time, budget, or kitchen space for more elaborate coffee equipment.
 Or maybe the Brits are so accustomed to the lighter flavor of tea that they don’t like the bold dark roasts favored by Americans.

 You’ll find containers of Nescafé in many British kitchens (next to jars of tea), ready to be stirred into freshly boiled water.
 It may not be the most delicious way to drink coffee, but instant coffee is certainly easy to prepare!

 The Brits drink a lot of instant coffee at home, but what do they order when out at a café?
 As in much of the world, espresso is more popular than any kind of drip or pour-over coffee.
 If a British café does offer regular brewed coffee, it will be called “filter coffee” on the menu.

 Other than that, the Brits are pretty similar to Americans in their coffee shop favorites.
 Expect to see classics like cappuccinos, lattes, and flat whites in every tea room — and more elaborate drinks at coffee shops in big cities like London.